US stocks end mixed after another day of erratic trading

 “We’ll continue to pay attention to what the Fed has to say, but it’s worthwhile to pay attention to company outlooks on earnings calls,” Price said.
 “That’s something that investors will focus more and more on as we go into the second half of the year, how durable are company earnings.”

+Health care companies and retailers were among the market’s gainers Thursday.
+Pfizer rose 2.8% and Home Depot gained 2.4%.

-Bitcoin also got caught up in the selling Thursday.
-The digital currency was down 5.3% to $28,254, according to CoinDesk.
+Bitcoin got caught up in the selling.
+The digital currency was down 2.9% to $28,551 in late afternoon trading late, according to CoinDesk.
 Only six months ago it was over $66,000.

 “Bitcoin is still vulnerable to one last plunge that could coincide with a stock market selloff, before many crypto investors feel the bottom is in place,” Edward Moya, senior market analyst at OANDA, wrote in a research note Thursday.